Let's take a look at in-queue callback in Dialpad.

 Can a caller input a different number to be called back on?

-Will Dialpad retry an unsuccessful callback (where no one picked up)?
+Does Dialpad retry an unsuccessful callback (ie when no one picks up)?

 Not yet, but this is something we are planning to add in the future.

-Will callback requests adhere to the Maximum Wait Time defined and Fallback Options?
+Will callback requests adhere to my Fallback Options?